-This page is part of our our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of a repair.
+This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

-Our guide is intended for anyone who is competent with a ladder and roof safety such as tradespeople and some experienced DIYers.
+Our guide is intended for anyone who is competent with roof safety such as tradespeople and some experienced DIYers.

 We will cover the following:

 - quick fix repairs you can use to keep the flat roof watertight until a longer-term solution can be applied.

 - long term fixes without replacing the entire roof.

 - examples of when you really need to bite the bullet and replace the flat roof.